Protecting the Most Vulnerable

 With commitment, dignity, and love, all children must be allowed to reach their God-given potential.

 We find it unacceptable for any child to be treated differently because of an intellectual or physical impairment.

-In especially poor and remote communities such as Huancayo and Trujillo, children born with disabilities and their parents face multiple obstacles, including lack of education, negative attitudes and stigma, and services that are inadequate or nonexistent.
-Our approach addresses the right of these children to survive and thrive, living up to their full potential.
+In especially poor and remote communities in Peru, such as Huancayo and Trujillo, children born with disabilities and their parents face multiple obstacles, including lack of education, negative attitudes and stigma, and inadequacy of services—where they exist at all.
+Our approach under our long-standing Rehabilitation with Hope project addresses the right of these children to survive, thrive, and realize their full potential.

-CMMB’s Rehabilitation with Hope is a community-based service program supported by the Ministry of Health and local and international universities.
-The program assists children with physical and mental disabilities by providing much-needed access to quality therapy, based on the implementation of the World Health Organization’s’s community-based rehabilitation model.
-Rehabilitation therapy includes physical, language, cognitive, and socioemotional areas.
-The program specifically targets children of families with extremely low financial resources, families who would not otherwise be able to access professional rehabilitation services.
+This community-based service program, supported by Peru’s Ministry of Health and by local and international universities, assists children with physical and mental disabilities by providing much-needed access to quality therapy, as outlined in the World Health Organization’s community-based rehabilitation model, spanning physical, language, cognitive, and socioemotional areas.
+The program specifically targets children of families with extremely low financial resources—families who would not otherwise be able to access professional rehabilitation services.